Quality Assurance, Quality Control and Testing — the Basics of Software Quality Management

 3. The Role of Testing in Software Development Life Cycle

 Representing a traditional software development life cycle, the Waterfall model includes 6 consecutive phases: planning, analysis, design, implementation, testing, and maintenance.

 In the testing phase a product, already designed and coded, is being thoroughly tested before the release.
 However, the practice shows that software errors and defects detected at this stage might be too expensive to fix, as the cost of an error tends to increase throughout the software development process.

 For example, if there is an error in the specifications, detecting it early in the planning stage wouldn’t cause significant losses to your business.
 However, the damage grows exponentially throughout the further stages of the process.
 If such an error is detected at the design stage, you will need to rework your designs to fix it.
 But if you aren’t able to detect the mistake before the product is built, you might need to make some major changes to the design as well as the source code.
 This will require a significant amount of effort and investment.

 The same is the case for errors produced in the process of implementation.
 If a feature has a flaw in its logic, building more functionality on top of it might cause a serious damage in the long run.
 Therefore, it is better to test every feature while the product is still being built.
 This is where iterative Agile methods prove beneficial.

-Being an integral part of the software development process, Agile breaks the development process into smaller parts, iterations, and sprints.
+Being an integral part of the software development process, Agile breaks the development process into smaller parts, iterations, or sprints.
 This allows testers to work in parallel with the rest of the team throughout the process and fix the flaws and errors immediately after they occur.